anjana-madushan/weather_app/README.md

 - **Allowed Web Origins:**
   `http://localhost:5173/`

-Also copy Domain and Client Id values to add .env of the frontend
+Also, copy the  Domain and Client ID values to add .env of the frontend

 ### 5. Run the Project